 If possible, I also like to utilize my Scholastic bonus points to add a book to the mix!
 That is my absolute favorite way to get books in my students hands!
 Now that students can order their books online, it’s easier than ever!
 I try to find a book that’s a just right fit for each student.

-Hopefully, everyone is happy, has plenty of new school supplies, and has a new book to read over Christmas break!
+Hopefully, everyone enjoys their student Christmas gifts, has plenty of new school supplies, and has a new book to read over Christmas break!
+Be sure to check out this post for more Christmas ideas!